-Hydroxocobalamin, also known as vitamin B12, is a vitamin found in food and is also used as a dietary supplement.
-Vitamin B12 is used in the human body to utilize fats and carbohydrates for energy and make new protein.
+Hydroxocobalamin is an injectable form of vitamin B12, a vitamin found in food and used as a dietary supplement.
+Vitamin B12 helps to utilize fats and carbohydrates for energy and make new proteins.
+It is important in the maintenance of our metabolism, blood cells, and nerve function.
+Most people get enough vitamin B12 in their diet, but some need supplementation.
+Certain health conditions such as intestinal or stomach problems, poor nutrition, cancer, HIV, pregnancy, old age, veganism and alcoholism can cause vitamin B12 deficiency.
 Low levels of vitamin B12 can lead to fatigue and anemia in milder cases.
-More serious B12 deficiencies have the potential to impair heart and neurological function, leading to a wide range of serious symptoms, including but not limited to tinnitus, severe joint pain, memory problems, depression, anxiety, poor muscle function, ataxia and changes in reflexes.
-Infertility can also occur in individuals with insufficient B12, as well as delayed growth and development in young children.
-Early intervention and treatment of B12 deficiencies are key to maintaining healthy bodily function.
+More serious deficiencies have the potential to impair heart and neurological function, leading to a wide range of serious symptoms, including but not limited to tinnitus, severe joint pain, memory problems, depression, anxiety, poor muscle function, ataxia and changes in reflexes.
+Infertility can also occur in individuals with insufficient B12.
+Early intervention and treatment of deficiencies are key to maintaining healthy bodily function.

-Hydroxocobalamin is indicated for patients with vitamin B12 deficiency
+Hydroxocobalamin injections are indicated for patients with vitamin B12 deficiency

-Hydroxycobalamin (B12) helps the body convert fat and carbohydrates to energy and therefore may be beneficial as part of a weight loss program.
+Hydroxocobalamin B12 helps the body convert fat and carbohydrates to energy and may be beneficial as part of a weight loss program.

 Dosage, Concentration, Route of Administration

-Hydroxocobalamin is contraindicated in people with low blood potassium, allergy to vitamin B12, or with an allergy to cobalt.
+Hydroxocobalamin injections are contraindicated in people with low blood potassium or allergies to vitamin B12 or cobalt.
 Before using this medication, speak with your doctor or pharmacist about your medical history, especially of low potassium, gout, blood disorders (polycythemia vera), eye disorders (Leber’s disease), or other vitamin or mineral deficiencies.
 Some products may interact with hydroxocobalamin.
 These include drugs affecting blood cell production (chloramphenicol, anticancer or HIV drugs) and other vitamin and mineral supplements (especially folic acid).
 Certain drugs may also interfere with lab tests for vitamin B12 levels.
 This may cause false test results.
-If you are taking any anti-infective drugs, such as amoxicillin or erythromycin, make sure to let laboratory personnel know prior to testing If pregnant or breastfeeding, be sure to discuss the benefits and risks with your doctor.
+If you are taking any anti-infective drugs, such as amoxicillin or erythromycin, make sure to let laboratory personnel know prior to testing.
+If pregnant or breastfeeding, be sure to discuss the benefits and risks with your doctor.

 Some common side effects include: